grame-cncm/faustcourse/session5/content.md

 number of the parameters of the Faust object didn't change.

 Sweet!
-Now instead of using `setParamValue` we can use the `keyOn()` or `newVoice()` method to instantiate a new voice.
+Now instead of using `setParamValue` we can use the `keyOn()` or `newVoice()` methods to instantiate a new voice.
 Wanna make a major triad?:

 ```
 dspFaust.keyOn(70,100);